Cadomin Cave: Environmental issues

 The spacious, easy cave passages of Cadomin Cave's upper series have been popular with local and visiting outdoor enthusiasts for over a hundred years, and are amongst the most vandalized in the Canadian Rockies.
 In 1997 the Alberta Speleological Society became official stewards of Cadomin Cave under a program managed by Alberta Environment, and periodically conduct garbage cleanups and graffiti removal and assist with bat counts.
-In 1999 the cave was included within the newly formed Whitehorse Wildlands Provincial Park.
-Cadomin Cave is a hibernaculum for Little Brown Bats, and access is currently prohibited between the first weekend in September and the first day of May.
-White nose syndrome is expected to arrive in the next few winters, so the cave has been closed via Ministerial order, effective May 14, 2010.
-A locked gate will be installed designed to prevent human access while facilitating bat movements.
+In 1999 the cave was included within the newly formed Whitehorse Wildland Provincial Park.
+Cadomin Cave is a hibernaculum for three bat species, including little brown bats, the most common species found in the cave, and access is prohibited under a provincial ministerial order effective on May 14, 2010 to reduce the risk of white nose syndrome transmission.
+Before 2010, access was prohibited between the first weekend in September and the first day of May to protect the bat colony's hibernation season.
+Annual surveys are done by researchers to monitor the bat population in the cave and check for the presence of white nose syndrome on bats.
+The 2025 survey found about 1600 bats, consistent with the population records from past 10 years since cave access was closed.
+A locked gate was installed to prevent human access while facilitating bat movements.